adamoates/marvel-search-engine/README.md

 Marvel Search Engine is an application build with the Marvel Developers API.
 Allowing fans and collectors to track and monitor comic releases, series and character info.

-## How to access the Marvel Developers API
+## Visit the link to create a Marvel Developers API key

 [Marvel Developers Link](https://developer.marvel.com/signup)